sarahg500/ECS150P1/REPORT.md

 ### By Sarah Gerard and Anthony Nguyen

 For our implantation of project 1, we decided to follow the phases provided by the professor in the project description.
 We found this to be really helpful in dividing the work between us and for gradually developing the project, so that each part would build on itself.
+We spent the time doing through each phase throughly to make sure each phase ran accordingly.

+## Fork

 One of the main parts of our code is the `fork()` command, underneath which lives all of the different commands we were supposed to implement and the